dwarventech/csv2sqlite/README.md

 - Import results to existing databases;
 - Generate primary keys automatically;
 - The first row of the CSV file can contain the name of each column to be used in the database;
-- Generate primary key for specified column
+- Generate primary key for specified column;
-- Specify transformations file (Python)
+- Specify transformations file (Python);
+- Support for more default data transformations (based on SQLite core functions);
+- Generate foreign keys for normalization tables;
+- Guesses data types for columns when they are not specified;

 ##Planned features:

+- Support for large files;
+- Support for GZIP, ZIP, TAR;
-- Generate foreign keys for normalization tables;
+- Default values for every option;
-- Supported for data transformations after importing cell (DBMS);
+- Better documentation;

 ##Mapping file: